arjundevdev/code-xerox-php/README.md

 B) How to Install:

 1. Need to upload all the script file on the server via FTP or any other file uploader.
-   a) create_issue.php
+   a) issue.php

-   b) inc/OAuthApi.php
+   b) inc/Auth.php

-   c) inc/OAuthApiException.php
+   c) inc/AuthException.php

 2. Need to trigger below given URL on browser to post repository issue on the github|bitbucket (Please add your github|bitbucket login credentials in place of username and passowrd)